rifah07/Full-Stack-E-Commerce/backend/stepsofProject.md

   "paymentMethodId": "pm_1RKPc8RIm30GS1GnfstVTege" // Paste the actual ID here }

 106. Payment is implemented just till this point.
+Tested too and working in postman.